thebananafish/ftp-utils/README.md

 ftp-utils
 =========

-ftp utilities for a large data dump
+utilities written for working with large ftp data